Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 PPT contributor Johnny B did a full review of the CMMG MK47, so be sure to read it here!

-2. Maxim Defense MDX 7.62×39
+2. Maxim Defense PDX 7.62×39

-If you really want the standard AR-15 experience, then Maxim defense has you covered.
+If you really want the standard AR-15 experience, then Maxim Defense has you covered.

 They use all caps, but with the name HATEBRAKE, you might agree it’s appropriate.